bbauska/JS-Programs/README.md

 const newObj = Object.create(prototype);
 ```

-Example of Objectcreate:
+Example of Object.create:

 ```
 const animal = {
   sound:  "Makes a sound",
-makeSound: function() ■{
+  makeSound: function() {
     console.log(this.sound);
   }
 };
 const dog = Object.create(animal);
 dog.sound = "Woof woof";
 dog.makeSound(); // Prints "Woof woof"
 ```

-Objectassign: Objectassign is a method used to copy enumerable
+Object.assign: Object.assign is a method used to copy enumerable
 properties from one or more source objects to a target object If there are
 properties with the same  name in the target object they will be
 overwritten.
 It's usefulfor combining objects or cloning objects.